 For this article, NDSS INTERVIEWed DANIELLE LEDOUX, MD ASSISTANT IN OPHTHALMOLOGY AT CHILDREN'S HOSPITAL, BOSTON AND INSTRUCTOR IN OPHTHALMOLOGY AT HARVARD MEDICAL SCHOOL

-Down syndrome has effects on the developing eye, which could impact the proper development of vision.
-Eye disease is reported in over half of patients with Down Syndrome, from less severe problems such as tear duct abnormalities to vision threatening diagnoses, such as early age cataracts.
+Down syndrome has effects on the developing eye which can impact the proper development of vision.
+Eye disease is reported in over half of patients with Down Syndrome, from less severe problems such as tear duct abnormalities to vision threatening diagnoses such as early age cataracts.
 Particular attention should be given to vision in people with Down syndrome.

 What is Different About the Eyes in Individuals with Down Syndrome?

 Dr. Ledoux: As any family member of a person with Down syndrome knows, there are characteristic features about the eyes.
 This includes upward slanting of the eyelids, prominent folds of skin between the eye and the nose, and small white spots present on the iris (the colored part of the eye) called Brushfield’s spots.
 These spots are harmless, and can be seen in people without Down syndrome as well.

 Do Most Children with Down Syndrome Need Glasses?